backlineint/component-integration/README.md

 * From the root of this repository run:
 `./scripts/install.sh`
 (default account will be admin/admin)
-* You'll likely want to add some example Game nodes
+* You'll likely want to add some example Game nodes or add images to the default ones.

 ## Pattern Library